Data Pool

 commit_history | list of list | All previous commits as lists of "commit_date" , checksum algorithm, and checksum of the CHECKSUM.EXT file |

-Checksum file generated during submision containing the tagged checksums of all files under data/
+Checksum file generated during submission containing the tagged checksums of all files under content/

 except itself.